 Software won't make auto lenders compliant, but it should provide the necessary tools to do so.
 Just a few months ago, the CFPB (Consumer Financial Protection Bureau) completed its regulation requirements for large auto financing companies.
 After reviewing these requirements, we have come up with some useful tips to consider in leveraging the functionality of your loan management software to assist in compliance.
 These are important points to keep in mind if you find yourself searching for new loan servicing software to accommodate these new requirements.

-For now, these CFPB guidelines only apply to companies “…that have at least 10,000 aggregate annual originations.”
+For now, these CFPB compliance guidelines only apply to companies "...that have at least 10,000 aggregate annual loan originations."
+Building a loan origination platform provides a workflow targeting borrowers to apply anywhere, set stipulation requirements, auto decisioning, and document generation to meet regulatory compliance..
 Although small lenders aren't affected, we believe many, if not all of the requirements make the industry better.
 Why not future-proof your lending practices and make sure you meet these requirements?

-There are some general “must haves” for any complete loan servicing platform.
-Consider the following:
+There are some general "must haves" for any complete auto lending software platform.

-- Complete audit trail – The easier it is to audit your own processes, the easier it will be to pass the CFPB examination.
+- Complete audit trail -- The easier it is to audit your own processes, the easier it will be to pass the CFPB compliance examination.
 This means your platform should have extensive history and modification logs as well as strong security controls.

-- Make reporting, monitoring and auditing the system easy to assure compliance - A good system should help with all parts: monitoring, reporting, and auditing.
+- Make reporting, monitoring and auditing the system easy to assure compliance - A good system should help with all parts: monitoring, reporting, and auditing tracking loans in real time.

 There are nine modules.
 We'll look at three of them.

 Store opt-out notices and track renewals.
-Your loan management software and/or CRM should store documents sent to your customer regarding the opt-out and renewal notices for affiliate marketing.
+Your auto finance software and/or CRM should store documents sent to your customer regarding the opt-out and renewal notices for affiliate marketing.
 Part of this should include keeping track of how the notice was sent (email or postal service).
 It should also keep track of the customers who have opted-out.

 Automate opt-out management and notices.
-It should have a workflow and that tracks the opt-out expiration date, automatically sends a renewal opt-out notice, and tracks the opt-out notice result.
+It should have a workflow that tracks the opt-out expiration date, automatically sends a renewal opt-out notice, and tracks the opt-out notice result.all stored for easy retrieval.

 Store copies of all origination documents.
-Your loan management software should keep track of all origination documents furnished to customers and to the dealership.
+Your auto lending software software should keep track of all origination documents furnished to customers and to the dealership.

 Store copies of the appropriate disclosure forms required for the loan type.
 Per Truth in Lending Act and Regulation Z.